-Connect the vent pipe to the water heater’s draft hood.
+Connect the vent pipe to the water heater’s new draft hood (never use the old draft hood).
 Use sheet metal screws.
-Don’t reuse the old draft hood—always use the new draft hood supplied with your new water heater.
 See the installation instructions for important safety information about venting and construction details.

 Install the gas pipe using pipe joint compound approved for fuel gas on all threaded connections.
 Keep the pipe joint compound from getting inside the gas line or gas control valve.
-If you're using a flexible gas line connector, follow the instructions that came with the flexible connector (most don’t need pipe joint compound).
+If you're using a flexible gas line connector, follow the installation instructions for the flexible connector (most don’t need pipe joint compound).
 Reconnect the gas line union.

 To check for gas leaks, use children’s soap bubbles or hand-dishwashing soap (mix one part soap to 15 parts water) or a commercial gas leak detection solution.
 Don't use an open flame to check for gas leaks.